karinakozarova/GO_files/resources/commands and syntax.md

 ```` golang
 go install github.com/karinakozarova/project_folder
 ````
+# Semicolons
+Semicolons are optional.
+The compiler is inserting the semicolon where they have to be
 # Info
 **Everything in go is a package:** <br>
 package main contains a function main, which prints hello,world. <br> <br>